 Duke of Württemberg visits London’s sights

 The late 16th century saw an early German tourist, Frederick, soon-to-be Duke of Württemberg, visiting London.
 His foreigner’s eye gives far better descriptions of the main sights than any London diarist up to this point.
 He also writes of the inhabitants being ‘magnificently apparelled’, but ‘extremely proud and overbearing’, and of the women being dressed in velvet though they have no bread on the table at home.
 While visiting Windsor Castle he took a fancy to being made a Knight of the Garter.
 He then spent five years lobbying the English crown for the high honour, leading him to be mocked in English society, and to Shakespeare satirising him and Germans in general in his play The Merry Wives of Windsor.
-Another quirky link between Frederick and London is that he is an ancestor of the current mayor, Boris Johnson!
+Another quirky link between Frederick and London is that he is an ancestor of a previous mayor, Boris Johnson!

 Frederick of Mömpelgard (now Montbéliard in France) was born in 1557.
 He studied history and philosophy at the University of Tubingen, and then undertook a tour, including in his itinerary, Bohemia, Denmark and Hungary.
 Soon after he married Sibylla, a princess of Anhalt, and they were to have more than a dozen children.
 When Frederick undertook a second tour, this time to England in 1592, he was heir apparent to the dukedom of Württemberg, an area in the southwest of Germany centred around the city of Stuttgart.
 He succeeded to the title the following year and remained Duke until his death in 1608.
 He is credited with releasing the duchy from the overlordship of the powerful Habsburg Empire.
 He also tried to establish a new town, Freudenstadt, in the north of the Black Forest, as the Duchy’s capital since it was closer to Mömpelgard than Stuttgart, but he died before his plans were realised.